Szymon-Czuszek/Machine-Learning-Algorithms/README.md

 2. Large K (e.g., 10+):
 - The model becomes more stable but may smooth out important details.
 - Can misclassify notes if fake banknotes are not well-represented in the training set.
+- Typically, choosing an optimal K involves cross-validation to find a balance between bias and variance.

 ##### Limitations of KNN
 Despite its advantages, KNN has some drawbacks when applied to fake banknote detection: